 Because an injection-related reaction is most likely to happen with your first injection of Kesimpta, you will receive the first dose at your doctor’s office or clinic.
 This allows them to monitor for a reaction.
 They can then provide support and treatment, if needed.

 If you have an injection-related reaction after giving yourself a dose of Kesimpta, call your doctor right away.
-If you feel you are having a medical emergency, immediately call 911 or your local emergency number.
+If you feel you’re having a medical emergency, immediately call 911 or your local emergency number.

 Injection site reactions

-Injection site reactions were reported in clinical trials of Kesimpta involving people with multiple sclerosis (MS).
-These reactions were common in clinical trials of Kesimpta.
+Injection site reactions were commonly reported in clinical trials of Kesimpta involving people with MS.

 Injection site reactions occur near the area of the injection.
 These reactions are typically mild or moderate and go away within a few days.
 Symptoms of injection site reactions may include: